renatomaia/coutil/README.md

 The same way we call [`system.random`](doc/manual.md#systemrandom-buffer--i--j--mode) in this example, we can call any other Coutil function described in the [manual](doc/manual.md).
-Check the [demos](demo/README.md) for usage examples of other Coutil functions, and a version of this [script with the boilerplate](demo/randhist/singlethread.lua) required to be executed without the `console.lua` script.
+Check the [demos](demo/README.md) for usage examples of other Coutil functions, and also for a version of the [scripts in this page with the boilerplate](demo/randhist) required to be executed without the `console.lua` script.

 If you execute the script above, you might notice it can take quite some time to complete.